Youll save big by doing your own home-improvement work and repairs. But

-By choosing a licensed contractor, the threat of license cancellation can
+By choosing a licensed contractor, you can use the threat of license cancellation

-To compare companies prices, our researchers (without revealing their
+To compare companies prices, our mystery shoppers called the companies

-our last full, published article and requested price quotees for five installation
+listed on our Ratings Table and requested price quotes for four installation

 jobs; the ranges of prices quoted are shown on Table 1.
-We used the prices
+We used those prices

-for all companies equals $100, tell you how each companys quotes, on average, compare to
+equals $100, tell you how each companys quotes, on average, compare to

 the average price for all companies quoting on the same jobs.
 Thus, a score

 of $110 means a companys quotes average 10 percent above the all-company

 average.
-The price index scores can steer you to good candidates
+The price comparison scores can steer you to good candidates for

-relatively high price index scores.
-We find that in many cases, companies
+relatively high price comparison scores.
+In many cases, companies with

 Heres an important fact to keep in mind: You dont have to pay more for

 good service.
-The companies on our Ratings Tables that received above-average
+The companies listed on our Ratings Table that receive

-The key to getting a good price is to get several bids.
+The key to getting a good price is to obtain several bids.
 For simple jobs,

 youll be able to get bids by phone.
 For more complex jobs, an estimator

-probably will need to come to your home.
-Time spent getting at least two or three
+will usually visit your home.
+Time invested getting at least two or three

-bids usually will pay off, especially for large jobs.
-The second
+bids usually pays off, especially for large jobs.
+The second bid may be

 Although it is always best to get a fixed-price bid, companies usually

-will come to your home to provide free price quotes for only relatively
+visit homes to provide free price quotes for only relatively large jobs;

 To give you an idea which companies are likely to be least expensive for

-jobs done on a time-and-materials basis, we report on our Ratings Tables
+jobs done on a time-and-materials basis, our Ratings Table indicate

-each companys hourly labor rate and minimum charge for a service call.
+each companys hourly labor rate and minimum charge for service calls.

 Keep in mind that hourly labor rates dont reflect differences in charges